uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 * You'll notice the distance is now in metres.
 For this instance, I want a larger buffer of 50 m.
 * When you click "Run", your buffer should be a good distance away from the original boundary.

-Now we can Dissolve those layers together:
+Now we can Dissolve those polygons together:

 * Go to `Vector > Geoprocessing Tools > Dissolve
 * Choose "Buffered" as the Input Layer.